-When the team at Harbor Life Settlements set out to better understand viewpoints on retirement planning, life insurance, and life settlements, we weren’t expecting to uncover a gender gap.
+When we set out to better understand viewpoints on retirement planning, life insurance, and life settlements, we weren’t expecting to uncover a gender gap.
 But that’s exactly what happened.
 Working women in the U.S. are 28% more likely than men to say they’re not on track to have enough money to comfortably cover their medical, living, and retirement expenses after they leave the workforce.

 That feeling of unpreparedness may have some roots in the different career trajectories experienced by women vs. men.
 Women, on average, earn less and work fewer years than men.
 That translates to lower overall retirement contributions and a reduced Social Security benefit.
 But there’s more to the story than numbers.
 Some women may also play a lesser role in household financial decisions.
 And that can create knowledge gaps around retirement-related topics like life insurance.
 Our survey supports that theory.
 Among our respondents, women are 87.5% more likely than men to not know what type of life insurance policy they have.
 As well, women are 32% less likely than men to know what a life settlement is.